Koopman Mode Decomposition of Thermodynamic Dissipation in Nonlinear Langevin Dynamics: Koopman mode decomposition of the housekeeping entropy production rate

 The housekeeping entropy production rate $\sigma_t^\mathrm{hk}$ in the original dynamics [Eq.~\ref{eq:Langevin}] is then calculated as

+Here, the symbol * is also used to represent the complex conjugate when applied to scalars.
 First, we show that the Koopman eigenfunctions are orthogonal, i.e., $\langle \phi_k^*\phi_l\rangle_t=0$ if $\lambda_k\neq \lambda_l$.
-This orthogonality transforms Eq.~\ref{eq:derivation1} into our main result [Eq.~\ref{eq:decomposition_EP}].
+This orthogonality transforms Eq.~\ref{eq_s:derivation1} into our main result [Eq.~\ref{eq_s:decomposition_EP}].
 To prove this orthogonality, we consider the following identity:

 where we applied integration by parts and used the definition of the Koopman generator [Eq.~\ref{def:koopman}] and the definition of the housekeeping local mean velocity, i.e., $0 = -\nabla\cdot [\bm{\nu}_t^\mathrm{hk}(\bm{x})p_t(\bm{x})]$.
-From this identity [Eq.~\ref{eq:deribation2}], we obtain $\langle \phi_k^*\phi_l\rangle_t=0$ when $\lambda_k\neq \lambda_l$.
+From this identity [Eq.~\ref{eq_s:deribation2}], we obtain $\langle \phi_k^*\phi_l\rangle_t=0$ when $\lambda_k\neq \lambda_l$.

-From this identity [Eq.~\ref{eq:deribation2}], we can also prove that the Koopman eigenvalues $\{\lambda_k\}_{k=1}^r$ are purely imaginary.
-Substituting $k=l$ into Eq.~\ref{eq:deribation2} yields $\lambda_k^*+\lambda_k=0$, since $\langle|\phi_k|^2\rangle_t>0$.
+From this identity [Eq.~\ref{eq_s:deribation2}], we can also prove that the Koopman eigenvalues $\{\lambda_k\}_{k=1}^r$ are purely imaginary.
+Substituting $k=l$ into Eq.~\ref{eq_s:deribation2} yields $\lambda_k^*+\lambda_k=0$, since $\langle|\phi_k|^2\rangle_t>0$.
 Therefore, all the eigenvalues are purely imaginary.